ZheikoN/octanewear_race_team/README.md

 -   As first time visitor, easy navigation is important
     - The site has very easy to spot and navigate navbar on the top right corner
     - navbar had been made responsive and tested on various devices so it is easy to click each link in the navigation
--   As first time visitor, I want to be aware whre to follow the team
+-   As first time visitor, I want to be aware where to follow the team
     - Links to various social media were added to the bottom of the page